phalcon/documentation/docs/api/phalcon_filter.md

 The test is passed if for a string's length L, min<=L, i.e. L must be at least min.

+The "included" option is true by default.
+Set the option to false for min<L, i.e. L must be more than min.
+The "includedMinimum" option is an alias of "included".
+If you set the two options, "included" has precedence.

 ```php
 use Phalcon\Filter\Validation;
 use Phalcon\Filter\Validation\Validator\StringLength\Min;